UN, partners to assess Rann attack - Premium Times Nigeria

-The UN Office for the Coordination of Humanitarian Affairs (OCHA) humanitarians will on Friday conduct an assessment of Rann in wake of the March 1 attack and evacuation.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) humanitarians would, on Friday, conduct an assessment of Rann in wake of last Thursday’s attack and evacuation.

-An assessment to Rann town in Borno, North-east Nigeria, is scheduled by humanitarian partners for this week, in the wake of the attack on the town when three aid workers were killed.

-“At present, there is no aid worker presence in Rann, as the 52 aid workers who were there were evacuated last Friday.
+“At present, there is no aid worker presence in Rann, as the 52 aid workers who were there were evacuated last Friday,” the UN said.

-“Across North-east Nigeria, there are approximately 3,000 aid workers operating in 26 locations, compared to only a few hundred in early 2016,” the UN said.
+“Across north-east Nigeria, there are approximately 3,000 aid workers operating in 26 locations, compared to only a few hundred in early 2016.”

 It explained that the operational capacity of humanitarian partners in the three most affected states by the Boko Haram insurgency – Adamawa, Borno and Yobe – continued to expand.